SaiskiFunctions/GraphWFC.rs/README.md

 ![Shannon entropy](resources/ref_images/entropy_equation.svg "{\displaystyle \mathrm {H} (X)=-\sum _{i=1}^{n}{\mathrm {P} (x_{i})\log _{b}\mathrm {P} (x_{i})}}")

 - `H(X)`: The input to the equation.
+[MD NOTES: `X` is the input, `H` is the shannon entropy calculation, read it as "The Shannon entropy of the sequence `X`"]
 - `n`: The number of total possible labels.
+[MD NOTES: rephrase as: "the total number of labels."]
-- `P(x)`: The probability of the input element `x` appearing in the set which is calculate by `frequency of x / entire set`
+- `P(x)`: The probability of the input element `x` appearing in the set which is calculate by `frequency of x / entire set` [MD NOTES: rephrase as: "The probability of an item from the sequence `X` being the value of `x`."]
 - `log(b)`: Converts the output entropy of the function to different significant units.
 For the purposes of this algorithm we use `log2`.
+[MD NOTES: The log function does something other than unit conversion, so this explanation just needs to be cleared up a little. they type of log does affect the interpretation of the output though yes.]

 #### What is an adjacency matrix?